00008878/web.cw2.8878/README.md

 # Mindtube - blogging web application

-### Web app for adding posts, reading all posts and deleting them
+### Web app for adding posts, reading all posts, deleting them and updating

 To run the app, follow the guideline below: